MariiaDrozdova/STIX-clustering/README.md

 ```

 ## Contact
-For any inquiries or collaboration opportunities, please reach out to Mariia Drozdova at mariia.drozdova@unige.ch.
+For any inquiries or collaboration opportunities, please reach out to Mariia Drozdova at `mariia.drozdova at unige.ch` and Slava Voloshynovskiy at `svolos at unige.ch`.